JFritzle/Mapsforge-to-Tiles/README.md

 In order "Hillshading on map" to be applied to rendered map tiles, hillshading has to be enabled in theme file too. _Elevate_ and _Elements_ themes version 5 or higher do enable hillshading.

 8. DEM data (optional, required for hillshading)
-Download and store HGT files with DEM (Digital Elevation Model) data for the regions to be rendered.
-HGT files with 3 arc seconds resolution are available for example at [viewfinderpanoramas.org](http://www.viewfinderpanoramas.org/Coverage%20map%20viewfinderpanoramas_org3.htm).
+Download and store DEM (Digital Elevation Model) data for the regions to be rendered.
+Notes:
+Either HGT files or ZIP archives containing 1 equally named HGT file may be supplied.
+Example: ZIP archive N49E008.zip containing 1 single HGT file N49E008.hgt.
+While 1\" (arc second) resolution DEM data have a significantly higher accuracy than 3\" resolution, hillshading assumes significantly much more time.
+Therefore 3\" resolution usually is better choice.

+   \- HGT files with 3\" resolution SRTM (Shuttle Radar Topography Mission) data are available for whole world at [viewfinderpanoramas.org](http://www.viewfinderpanoramas.org/Coverage%20map%20viewfinderpanoramas_org3.htm).
+Unzip downloaded ZIP files to DEM folder.
+\- HGT files with 1\" resolution DEM data are available for selected regions at [viewfinderpanoramas.org](http://www.viewfinderpanoramas.org/Coverage%20map%20viewfinderpanoramas_org1.htm).
+Unzip downloaded ZIP files to DEM folder.
+\- ZIP archives with 3\" and 1\" resolution compiled and resampled by Sonny are available for selected regions at [Sonny's Digital LiDAR Terrain Models of European Countries](https://sonny.4lima.de).
+LiDAR data where available are more precise than SRTM data.
+Store downloaded ZIP files to DEM folder.

 9. Mapsforge-to-Tiles graphical user interface
 Download language-neutral script file _Mapsforge-to-Tiles.tcl_, user settings file _Mapsforge-to-Tiles.ini_  and at least one localized resource file.